 - Mallady: A local name derived from the Gaelic Ó Maoiléidigh; also anglicised as Melody.

 The names Conneely, Burke, Mannion, Noone, Higgins, Crehan , Tully, Curly, Forde, Fahy and Moran are all very common names in this part of Galway.
 Full information on distribution of names can be found in John Grenham’s excellent site.
+In addition, we publish “Sources for Irish Family History” which lists 6,500 books and articles on around 2,500 Irish families.
 Interesting forenames include the rare Lacky.
 This name is almost uniquely found in Connaught.
 Of the 129 occurrences in the Tithe Applotments, 95% are in Connaught counties.
 Redmond, Connor (now very common) and Thady are also relatively uncommon names in records.

 Below is the list in alphabetic order by first name.
 Note that some names may occur multiple times in the lists but, for convenience, are listed only once below.
 For instance the reference ‘Andrew or Andy or A. Kelly’ means that there are at least 3 references to an A. Kelly, Andrew Kelly or Andy Kelly and it is presumed that this is the same person.
 Similarly there are references to Barny Daly, Barny Daily etc.

 Tenant names and forms in which recorded.
-(The italic notes are added by Ancestor Network).
+(The italic notes are added by Author).

 Andrew or Andy or A. Kelly